December 4, 2017, Saskatchewan Health Authority will start its

 Everyone who works for, supports, partners and interacts with Saskatchewan Health Authority will be responsible for maintaining the integrity of our visual identity, and adhering to these standards.

 To apply these standards, work in collaboration with the local Saskatchewan Health Authority's Communications area.
-It is expected that professional designers, including Saskatchewan Health Authority desktop publishers, outside contractors and partners such as foundations and community-based organizations, will collaborate with Communications in creating materials utilizing the Saskatchewan Health Authority visual identity, and adhere to the Authority’s associated standards.
+It is expected that professional designers, including Saskatchewan Health Authority desktop publishers, outside contractors and partners such as foundations and community-based organizations, will collaborate with Communications in creating materials utilizing the Saskatchewan Health Authority visual identity, and adhere to the Saskatchewan Health Authority’s associated standards.

 Use of the Saskatchewan Health Authority logo to endorse or support third-party, for-profit agencies is strictly prohibited.
 Endorsement of third-party, not-for-profit agencies/entities or community partners by Saskatchewan Health Authority must be approved, in writing, by the Executive Director of Community Engagement and Communications or approved designate.